-Using Python with VS Code – 3 Tips & Tricks Help You to Write Code Faster
+Tips & Tricks Help You to Write Python Code Faster in VS code

 Here I am listing some shortcut keys, and setups to write your code faster in Visual Studio code.

-Tip1: Turn selected code to comment (VS Code Python – Single line comment)
+Tip1: Turn selected code into a comment (VS Code Python – Single line comment)

 Ctrl+/ – To comment & uncomment multiple lines